anuwu/ERPLAG-Compiler/README.md

 1. Create your own erplag files using an extension of .erp.
 2. Use erplag -h for help on using the compiler.
-3. The language specification document is "ERPLAG-Specifications.pdf".
-4. My personal modifications to the original specification is listed in "Notes.txt"
+3. Information regarding the language can be found in the /Docs folder
+4. The final grammar used by the compiler is written in a separate pdf in the folder
+5. Additional changes to the language are explained in "notes.txt" in the /Docs folder

 ## Note
 **The compiler has been built for only 64-bit operating systems and tested on the following operating systems -**